blingusblongus/service-now-custom-component-setup/README.md

 # Now Experience UI Custom Table Component Setup

+## Short Version
+1. Follow [Dan's instructions](https://creator-dna.com/blog/macos-setup), at which point you should be able to deploy a static component to your instance.
+2. Define the UI Builder sidebar fields by adding a 'properties' array to `now-ui.json`.
+3. Connect these properties to the state of the component by adding a 'properties' object (with `propertyName: { default: 'default value' }` in the createElement() function in the component's `index.js` file.
+4. Reference passed in properties inside components by with `const { properties } = state`
+5. Set up an Effect to query the ServiceNow REST api using the passed-in properties
+6. Connect that effect with the appropriate action and action handler (probably `{ COMPONENT_RENDERED } = actionTypes`, with actionTypes imported from '@service-now/core-ui`)
+7. Update component state with the response from the REST api, and render the result

 ## Setup

 1. To initialize the project, follow [the instructions Dan posted](https://creator-dna.com/blog/macos-setup).
 They worked perfectly for me (on Mac).
 Good luck on windows.